Miss Universe 2009: Selection of participants

 Contestants from eighty-three countries and territories were selected to compete in the competition.
 Four of these delegates were appointees to their positions after being a runner-up of their national pageant or being selected through a casting process, while another was selected to replace the original dethroned winner.

 Angenie Simon, the first runner-up of Miss Curaçao 2009, was appointed to represent Curaçao after Ashanta Macauly, Miss Curaçao 2009, withdrew due to unknown health problems.
 Bélgica Suárez, the runner-up of Miss Honduras 2008, was appointed to represent Honduras at Miss Universe due to the political crisis in Honduras.
 Võ Hoàng Yến, the first runner-up of Miss Universe Vietnam 2008, was appointed as Miss Universe Vietnam 2009 by UNICorp, the franchise holder of Miss Universe in Vietnam.

 The 2009 edition saw the returns of Bulgaria, Ethiopia, Guyana, Iceland, Lebanon, Namibia, Romania, Sweden, and Zambia.
 Romania last competed in 1998, Ethiopia, Iceland, Namibia, and Sweden last competed in 2006, while the others last competed in 2007.
 Antigua and Barbuda, Denmark, Kazakhstan, Sri Lanka, Trinidad and Tobago, and Turks and Caicos withdrew.
 Olga Nikitina of Kazakhstan withdrew due to lack of sponsorship, while Faith Landers of Sri Lanka withdrew due to undisclosed reasons.
 Jewel Selver of Turks and Caicos withdrew from the competition 24 hours before the final due to dehydration.
 However, Selver was still included at the parade of nations at the beginning of the final telecast.
 Antigua and Barbuda, Denmark, and Trinidad and Tobago withdrew after their respective organizations failed to hold a national competition or appoint a delegate.

+Diana Niles of Luxembourg was set to compete at Miss Universe.
+However, Niles withdrew for undisclosed reasons.

-Sorene Maratita of the Northern Mariana Islands was set to compete at Miss Universe.
+Sorene Maratita of the Northern Mariana Islands was also set to compete at Miss Universe.
 However, Maratita withdrew due to lack of sponsorship and funding.